Leaflet/Leaflet.markercluster/README.md

 * **disableClusteringAtZoom**: If set, at this zoom level and below markers will not be clustered.
 This defaults to disabled.
 [See Example](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html)
 * **maxClusterRadius**: The maximum radius that a cluster will cover from the central marker (in pixels).
 Default 80.
 Decreasing will make more, smaller clusters.
 You can also use a function that accepts the current map zoom and returns the maximum cluster radius in pixels.
 * **polygonOptions**: Options to pass when creating the L.Polygon(points, options) to show the bounds of a cluster.
 Defaults to empty, which lets Leaflet use the [default Path options](http://leafletjs.com/reference.html#path-options).
 * **singleMarkerMode**: If set to true, overrides the icon for all added markers to make them appear as a 1 size cluster.
 Note: the markers are not replaced by cluster objects, only their icon is replaced.
-Hence they still react to normal events, and option disableClusteringAtZoom does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).
+Hence they still react to normal events, and option `disableClusteringAtZoom` does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).
 * **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
 By default, they are `{ weight: 1.5, color: '#222' }`.
 * **spiderfyDistanceMultiplier**: Increase from 1 to increase the distance away from the center that spiderfied markers are placed.
 Use if you are using big marker icons (Default: 1).
 * **iconCreateFunction**: Function used to create the cluster icon [See default as example](https://github.com/Leaflet/Leaflet.markercluster/blob/15ed12654acdc54a4521789c498e4603fe4bf781/src/MarkerClusterGroup.js#L542).

-#### Chunked addLayers
+#### Chunked addLayers options
 Options for the [addLayer**s**](#bulk-adding-and-removing-markers) method.
 * **chunkedLoading**: Boolean to split the addLayer**s** processing in to small intervals so that the page does not freeze.
 * **chunkInterval**: Time interval (in ms) during which addLayers works before pausing to let the rest of the page process.
 In particular, this prevents the page from freezing while adding a lot of markers.
 Defaults to 200ms.